Tierragreen/flexible-notification-system/README.md

 - Email
 - SMS

+This project establishes a flexible architecture intended for future extension.

 ### Project 05 – Maintenance Enhancement
 Extends the existing system by adding:
 - WhatsApp notification support

-This enhancement was completed **without modifying** the core `AlertSystem` class or the `NotificationMedium` interface, demonstrating proper maintenance practices.
+This enhancement was completed without modifying the core AlertSystem class or the NotificationMedium interface, demonstrating proper maintenance and evolution practices.

 ---